-Dream Jungle by Jessica Hagedorn + Author Interview
+Dream Jungle by Jessica Hagedorn + Author Interview [in AsianWeek]

 After years of chatting on the phone and sending various e-mails back and forth, I finally got the chance to meet writer extraordinaire Jessica Hagedorn.
 With her classic coming-of-age debut novel, Dogeaters, her compilation of Asian Pacific American writings, Charlie Chan Is Dead: An Anthology of Contemporary Asian American Fiction, which she edited, her various plays and her multimedia performance pieces – not to mention her inspiring politics – Hagedorn has long been recognized as both a leader and a mentor at the forefront of Asian Pacific America.

 On that recent Sunday morning in New York City, we finally came face-to-face in front of a closed bubble tea salon.
 She greets me with open arms, and she’s as warm, energetic, passionate, and downright entertaining as I expected.
 No bubble green tea just yet.
 (A few months back, she actually sent me an entire list of the best bubble tea salons throughout lower Manhattan).
 Instead, we settled on a nearby Japanese restaurant.

 “The cast and crew hung out here almost every day when we were doing Dogeaters at the Public [Theater],” Hagedorn comments, referring to the much-lauded stage production of her classic novel, directed by Michael Greif, he of Rent fame.
 In between bites, I grilled her about her much anticipated new novel, Dream Jungle, which debuts this week.